In Red

 “Phone call from: unknown number,” her phone’s virtual assistant chirped in her headphones.
 “Answer it?”

 A bolt of adrenaline shot from her stomach into her legs.
-Her stride lengthened on instinct.

 Stranger danger.

 “No. Don’t answer.”
+She continued to jog in place.

-Right.
 Left.
 Right.
-Left.
-Nap.
-Banana.
 Nap.
 Banana.

 A little boy with chocolate on his lips and cheeks stared at her from across the street.
-The boy’s pointer finger was hooked around his mother’s pinky.
+The boy’s pointer finger hooked around his mother’s pinky.
 An otter stuffy was tucked underneath his armpit.

 The light changed.